 In 2010 my friend Alex sent me a video of someone flying a quad copter around a field.
-I had never seen one before and I was instantly fascinated. having never played around with RC Models before i new very little about what was involved.
+I had never seen one before and I was instantly fascinated.
+Having never played around with RC Models before I knew very little about what was involved.

-It took me almost a year of watching YouTube videos and reading forms before I would take the plunge and start ordering random components from Hobby King.
+It took me almost a year of watching YouTube videos and reading forums before I would take the plunge and start ordering random components from Hobby King.

-This was before people had started to refer to them as Drones and a lot of the designs on the internet were still been flown manually with only giros to stabilize them.
-I decided that I would eventually use these flying contraptions to shoot video, so in my search for a stable design I came across David Windestål (www.rcexplorer.se) and is tricopter V1 ( using Heli Gyros) and tricopter V2 (using KapteinKUK control board).
+This was before people had started to refer to them as Drones and a lot of the designs on the internet were still been flown manually with only gyros to stabilize them.
+I decided that I would eventually use these flying contraptions to shoot video, so in my search for a stable design I came across David Windestål (www.rcexplorer.se) and his tricopter-v2-2/”>tricopter V2 (using KapteinKUK control board).

 Flite Test was a great resource when I started building my first tricopter.
 I used Davids V2 design and the v1.5 KK board from Hobby King.

-My first Attempt was pretty stable but had no accelerators so it needed constant inputs, this meant it ended up in a lot of trees.
+My first attempt was pretty stable but had no accelerometers so it needed constant inputs.
+This meant it ended up in a lot of trees.

-For my Mark 2 and added I added the KK2 board which game me self leveling. a much more stable design but loose propeller adapters caused her to fly vertically down into a concrete floor.
+For my Mark 2 and added I the KK2 board which gave me self-levelling, a much more stable design but loose propeller adapters caused her to fly vertically down onto a concrete floor.

 Backpack straps for bringing it on hikes.